solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## Pre-face - for very interested readers :)

 ### What is processing?
-In BDO, processing sits between your worker empire, which procuces raw materials that are then refined through processing and used in further activites such as trading, cooking and workshops.
-You can even form elaborate recipe chains, like gathering <!-- db_item-4006-0 --> -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).
-If you include the sub-chain for the alchemy utensils and ingots, it gets even crazier.
+Porcessing is about taking raw materials, for example produced by your worker empire and refining them for use in further activities like trading, cooking and workshops.
+Processing is also fairly low effort and it doesn't take a whole lot to get started.
+One of the coolest things about processing is that once you get further into it you can form elaborate recipe chains, like <!-- db_item-4006-0 --> -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).
-Processing is also a fairly low effort and beginner-friendly lifeskill.
-It doesn't take a whole lot ot get started.
-You can start processing without any gear at all.
-If you're looking to make money or process higher-tier recipes, you'll need a bit of gear and certain knowledge entries.
-!TODO: link all [] questions

 ### The state of processing
-Processing has seen better times.
+Processing for profit has seen better times.
 This is partly because some of the activities it feeds into, like trading and workshops, have seen better times too :).
-While being low effort and good for afk-ing, the moneymaking potential has fallen behind comparable lifskills like bartering and cooking.
-Procesing used to be a solid moneymaker, nowadays its main appeal is being low-effort and afk-able.
-You can take a look at [Eminent's processing guide](https://grumpygreen.cricket/bdo-processing-guide-eminent/) for a glimpse of what processed used to look like.
-The guide is fairly outdated by now but it's worth a read simply for the witty remarks and honest advice by Eminent.
-Heck, he even talks about how not to conflate trading with proessing, which is still so relevant today that I included a question about it in this guide ([Question X]).
+The moneymaking potential has fallen behind comparable lifskills like bartering and cooking.
+Nowadays, its main appeal is being low-effort and afk-able.

-With the game being out for over 5 years, the processing market has become fairly stable.
-If you want to earn money, you have a few recipes at your disposal [qestion x] and the supply/demand for those recipes is so stable that sharing them won't negatively affect the market.
+On the bright side, the processing market has become fairly stable.
+If you want to earn money, you have a few recipes at your disposal [question x] and the supply/demand for those recipes is so stable that sharing them won't negatively affect the market.
 Beyond that, finding recipes has never been easier with tools like [bdolytics](https://bdolytics.com/en/EU/processing/market).
 Aside from the main markets, a few niche markets with exceptionally low demand or supply make processing a lifeskill with a fair bit of depth and you're free to explore those markets on your own (see question [] for pointers).

-Over the years, we've been able to streamline

 # Basics